 This test is consistent under ASC 840 and ASC 842.

-- 2nd test under 842 – Does a purchase option exists and is the lessee reasonably certain to exercise the option to purchase?
+- 2nd test – Does a purchase option exist and is the lessee reasonably certain to exercise the option?

-In contrast to ASC 840, under ASC 842, the existence of a bargain purchase option does NOT automatically classify a lease arrangement as a finance lease.
+In contrast to ASC 840, under ASC 842, the existence of a purchase option does not automatically classify a lease arrangement as a finance lease.
 Instead, the criteria is focused on the lessee’s determination (using economic factors) of its likelihood to exercise a purchase option within the agreement.
 This is inclusive of all purchase options, not just those considered a bargain.

 - 3rd test – Is the lease term commensurate with the major part of the remaining economic life of the asset?

 - 4th test – Does the present value of the sum of the lease payments equal or exceed substantially all of the fair value of the underlying asset?

 The specific thresholds or “bright lines” for the third and fourth tests have been removed under ASC 842.
 “Major part” and “substantially all” are not defined under ASC 842.
 However, ASC 842-10-55-2 provides guidance that the 75% threshold represents a “major part” of remaining economic life of the underlying asset and the 90% threshold represents “substantially all” of the fair value of the underlying asset.